SpaceVim/SpaceVim/docs/layers/unite.md

 ## Configuration

 This is a fuzzy finder layer for SpaceVim, and it is based on unite.vim.
-In SpaceVim all fuzzy finder layer use same key bindings:
+In SpaceVim all fuzzy finder layers use the same key bindings:

 ## Key bindings